 Shows all visits in every status.
 It will list the type of visit; the status will appear in the line below.
 The patient’s name will be on the left and to the right users will see the date of the visit.
 Tap on the visit to view more details.
 This page can be sorted by Status and Date by choosing either in the top right.

 This page will show the total amount earned in the last 30 days.
-Below this number, users will see the Received amount which is the amount deposited from the agency into the bank that is set up in the Payment Account.
-The Pending amount shows the total of payments currently being processed by the agency.
-The Estimated amount is reflective of any visits that have been started and finished pending a QA review with the agency.
+Below this number, users will see the Received amount which is the amount deposited from the organization into the bank that is set up in the Payment Account.
+The Pending amount shows the total of payments currently being processed by the organization.
+The Estimated amount is reflective of any visits that have been started and finished pending a QA review with the organization.

 To leave the app, tap on Log Out.
 To get back into the app, re-enter the email address and password.

 Tap on a visit from Main Menu/Visits.
 It will list the visit type, date, Pay Rate, how far away and the organization.
 Tap on Share Visit.